magento/architecture/design-documents/media/catalog-images.md

 This may cause performance issues on pages with many assets loaded (such as product listing), but it is assumed that production systems should use CDN with image transformation support.
 Scenario with no CDN is assumed to be a development workflow and loading unresized images is considered less critical in this situation, especially assuming [Images Upload Configuration](./img/images-upload-config.png) allows to cap image size.

+Note: watermarking is a special case of asset transformation.
+See next section for its coverage.

 ### Magento Supported Image Transformations

 Magento supports the following transformations for images:

 1. resize
 2. rotate
-3. watermark
-4. set/change quality
+3. set/change quality
-5. set background
+4. set background

 See `\Magento\Catalog\Model\Product\Image` for details.